Kenya Photography Tour | Chris Bray Photography

 [CLOSE]

-Our Kenya photo tour officially starts when we meet after breakfast for a welcome slideshow including a quick photography refresher course.
-Then we'll meet our two favourite, world-class safari drivers (who've worked with the likes of IMAX 3D, Nat Geo etc) and load into our two extended, pop-top land cruisers and set off.
+After breakfast, we'll meet our two favourite, world-class safari drivers (who've worked with the likes of IMAX 3D, Nat Geo etc) and load into our two extended, pop-top land cruisers and set off to Amboseli National Park.

-We'll reach 'Kibo Safari Camp' just outside the gates to Amboseli National Park in time for lunch, after which we'll set out on the first of many unforgettable safari drives throughout this wildlife mecca!
-Amboseli is one of East Africa's most famous parks, known for it's huge herds of elephants which we'll be trying to photograph against the iconic background of the snow-capped, table-topped, Mount Kilimanjaro!
-It's also home to the rest of 'The Big 5' including lions, leopards etc, as well as flamingos, cheetah, hyena, giraffe, zebra and so, so much more.
+While most lodges are outside the park requiring vehicles to queue up at the gates for every safari, starting and ending with a dusty convoy of rushing vehicles, we're staying way inside, at the award-winning Ol Tukai Lodge!
+This is one of the best spots in the world to watch elephants against the backdrop of Africa's highest mountain, the snow-capped Mount Kilimanjaro!
+After lunch we'll set out on the first of many unforgettable safari drives through this diverse wildlife wonderland!
+Amboseli is one of East Africa's most famous parks, known for it's huge herds of elephants which we'll be trying to photograph against the mountain and feeding in the wetlands etc, but it's also home to the rest of 'The Big 5' including lions, leopards etc, as well as flamingos, cheetah, hyena, giraffe, zebra and so, so much more.

-We'll exit the park for dinner back at the lodge, but you'll be on such an incredible, buzzing high that we figure you won't be able to sleep anyway, and so we've organised a special treat - a rare, night safari drive!
-It's an exciting, unique experience we don't get to do much anymore, prowling around the maze of roads, sweeping the surrounds with a spotlight, looking for the telltale reflective eye-shine revealing a sneaky insight into the spooky night time lives of the Africa's nocturnal wildlife.
-Apart from the usual predators, we may find spring-hare, bush-babies, striped hyena or even aardvark!
+Normally, vehicles have to be out of the park (or back at the lodge) by sunset, but to kick things off tonight we've organised a special treat: We'll pick up a park ranger and stay in, photographing through the beautiful golden lighting and sunset, then bring out a spotlight for a rare night safari!
+It's an exciting, unique experience we don't get to do much anymore, prowling around the maze of roads, sweeping the surrounds looking for the telltale reflective eye-shine revealing a sneaky insight into the spooky night time lives of the Africa's nocturnal wildlife.
+We'll see bat-eared foxes, spring hares and other nocturnal animals and birds for sure, maybe even prowling lions, striped hyena and who knows what else!
 With your ISO cranked up, you'll be surprised at the photos you can get!

-Eventually we'll bring you back to camp, by which time you'll have no problem sleeping, despite being able to hear the distant laughing of hyena or even the roar of lions.
+Eventually we'll bring you back to the lodge for a late dinner, after which you'll have no problem sleeping, despite the distant laughing of hyena or even the roar of lions.

 [CLOSE]